 He carried only two bags.
 Everything else was packed and shipped, including his Porsche.
 We said little as I drove, parked the car and walked with him to the ticket counter.
 I carried one of his bags.
 He didn’t reach his free hand to hold mine.
 He checked his bags and we proceeded to the gate, holding hands but because I took his in mine.

 There were no security checks before D. B. Cooper.
-One went to the gate to board or see a passenger off, their private persona unfettered, even if one carried a weapon.
+One went to the gate to board or see a passenger off, their private persona unfettered, by security, even if one carried a weapon.

 I had a jeweler make a gold necklace with a little guppy fish and gave it to him as we sat at the gate, an hour early, avoiding conversation.
 He surprised me and gave me a little gold frog.
 I held his hand.
 After a respectable moment, he pulled his hand away and we sat with hands in our laps, nervously fondling our gifts in silence, waiting for the boarding calls.
 There was nothing to say.
 It was over.
 I sensed a hint of relief in his demeanor.
-We faced branches of a life Y. Each, each future moment pulling us further apart.
+We faced opposite arms of a Y, each future move pulling us apart.

 The rest of the passengers heeded the boarding row calls as we continued to sit silent, a nervous glance to one another punctuating the row calls.
 At the final call, it was time.
 We stood up, briefly kissed, our last physical touch.
 I looked up and wiped tears from my eyes.
 He looked down, picked up his carryon bag, went to the gate, gave the agent his ticket and turned back.to me.